 House appropriators on May 7 are expected to consider a fiscal 2015 budget for FAA that provides $446 million more than the White House request, rejects the Obama administration’s call for new user fees and fully funds the contract tower program.
 At the same time, however, the House proposal would still be $7.3 million less than this year’s total budget.
 The bill would provide $852.4 million for NextGen, above the White House request but still below the $901 million level this ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "House Bill Would Trim FAA Budget, Up Trust Fund Contribution".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "House Bill Would Trim FAA Budget, Up Trust Fund Contribution".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.